 7. “Saw” (2003) → “Saw” (2004)

-James Wan and screenwriter-star Leigh Whannell filmed the original nine-minute “Saw” as a pitch to studios; they shot it in two days with almost no budget.
-They screened their film to executives at Lionsgate, who offered them $1.2 million to make the full-length version.
+Director James Wan and screenwriter-star Leigh Whannell filmed the original nine-minute “Saw” as a pitch to studios; they shot it in two days with almost no budget.
+They screened their short to producers at Evolution Entertainment, who offered them $1.2 million to make the full-length version.
 The “Saw” franchise has now made more than $1 billion worldwide.

 8. “9” (2005) → “9” (2009)